BruningLab/warpDOCK/README.md

     •	Add and exit

-Repeat exactly the above for “Public Subnet VCN”.
+Repeat the above for “Public Subnet VCN”.

 &nbsp;

 _Navigate to Storage in the homepage menu and then into Block Volumes:_

 Follow the steps to create a block volume.
-A storge size of up to 10Tb (>100 million ligands) is appropriate for most ultra-large screens but can be increased later.
-Sometimes, the OS will prevent new data being written if capacity reaches ~55% so be mindful of this when choosing size.
+A storage size of up to 10Tb is appropriate for most ultra-large screens (>100 million ligands) but can be increased or decreased later.
+Sometimes, the OS will prevent new data being written if capacity reaches ~55%, so be mindful of this when allocating block volume size.

+&nbsp;

-SSH into the NFS server home directory from the Bastian login node and enter the following commands:
+SSH back into the NFS server and in the home directory enter the following commands:

 ```
 sudo mkdir -p /mnt/NFS